Code-Institute-Submissions/martinjohnson26-Milestone3/README.md

 ## Data Centric Development by Martin Johnson

-Sporting Jargons is a website designed and built by Martin Johnson using knowledge learnt on the Code Institute Full Stack Developers Course Modules 1- 10 which include HTML, CSS, JavaScript and Python
+Jargon Buster is a website designed and built by Martin Johnson using knowledge learnt on the Code Institute Full Stack Developers Course Modules 1- 10 which include HTML, CSS, JavaScript and Python